bagder/http2-explained/en/part6.md

 Also, it makes it much easier to separate the actual protocol parts from the framing - which in HTTP1 is confusingly intermixed.

 The fact that the protocol features compression and will often run over TLS also diminishes the value of text, since you won't see text over the wire anyway.
-We simply have to get used to the idea of using something like Wireshark to figure out exactly what's going on at the protocol level in http2.
+We simply have to get used to the idea of using something like a Wireshark inspector to figure out exactly what's going on at the protocol level in http2.

 Debugging this protocol will probably have to be done with tools like curl, or by analyzing the network stream with Wireshark's http2 dissector and similar.